lpil/snag/README.md

-Snag is useful in code where it must either pass or fail, and when it fails we want good debugging information to print to the user. i.e. Command line tools, data processing pipelines, etc.
+Snag is useful in code where it must either pass or fail, and when it fails we want good debugging information to print to the user. i.e. Command line tools, data processing pipelines, etc. Here Snag provides a convenient way to create errors with a reasonable amount of debugging information, without the boilerplate of a custom error type.

 If it not suited to code where the application needs to make a decision about what to do in the event of an error, such as whether to give up or to try